 FAQ for Students

 First Nations and Indigenous Studies will arrange a meeting on campus with various Indigenous organizations that have expressed interest in working with a practicum student.
-At this meeting, you will have an opportunity to hear about the practicum projects and host organizations.
+At this meeting, you will have an opportunity to hear about the practicum projects from host organizations.
 Following the meeting you will submit a resume and cover letter to the organizations in which you have greatest interest.
-The host organization will contact you if they would like to interview or meet with you.
-Once you have been matched with a host organization you will begin to work on a project proposal.
+The organization will contact you if they would like to interview or meet with you.
+After the interview, students are asked to submit feedback on the interviews, including top choices of organizations.
+Once you have been matched with an organization you will begin to work on a project proposal.

-First Nations and Indigenous Studies has a few requirements the projects must meet such as a research component, final product, and presentation at the Longhouse, but the guiding principle of the practicum is that projects are based on the ideas of the host organizations and are designed to meet their needs.
-It is also crucial that your needs, interests, and skills as a student are addressed to create a final design that works for everyone.
+First Nations and Indigenous Studies has a few requirements that all projects must meet, such as a research component, final product, and presentation.
+However, the guiding principle of the practicum is that projects are based on the ideas of the host organizations and are designed with those organizations to meet their needs.
+Practicum instructors work with students and their organizations to ensure that students’ skills and interests are engaged in ways that meet everyone’s needs.

-You will work approximately 8 hours a week on your practicum project, beginning in mid-October and concluding at the end of February with an additional hour or so a week required for meetings with the FNIS 400 class.
+In addition to class time, you will work approximately 8 hours a week on your practicum project, beginning in mid-October and concluding at the mid-March.
 Hours can be flexible depending on the nature of the project and the needs of your organization, but this should be negotiated during the early stages of the research project design.

 The amount of supervision that you will receive will vary considerably depending on the nature of your project.
-If, for instance, you are organizing an organization’s archive, you may receive fairly little supervision beyond identifying the materials and what is hoped for as an outcome, though of course the organization may have more information or direction they want to share with you.
-If your practicum project consists of assisting in the preparation of documentation for an application for funding, your host organization might want to provide more direction on what needs to be done and whether the work you are doing will work the way they would like it to.
-If you are playing a specific role in an existing research project, the amount of supervision you receive is likely to be far more extensive.
+If, for instance, you are organizing an organization’s archive, you may receive fairly little supervision beyond identifying the materials and a projected outcome.
+If your project is preparing documentation for a funding application, your host organization will likely provide more direction and oversight.
+If you have been brought in to contribute to an existing research project, the amount of supervision you receive is likely to be far more extensive.

 A percentage of your grade will be based on the completion of several assignments including the preparation of a resume, organizational profile, ethics review, literature review, and weekly write-ups.
 The majority of your practicum will be spent completing the work assigned to you for your host organization.
-You will also be expected to write a final research paper, as well as deliver presentations on your research to the Musqueam First Nation and to the broader community at the First Nations House of Learning on campus.
+You will also be expected to deliver presentations on your research to the broader community.

 The practicum positions are not paid positions.
 Students complete the practicum as part of a senior-level course requirement, FNIS 400-Research Practicum.